I teach students how to write essays. Often students struggle with essays because they don't understand essay structure.

 The body makes up the largest part of the essay.
 There are two levels of body paragraph structure: how each paragraph is organized within itself and how the paragraphs are organized in relation to each other.

-I urge a 5-part internal paragraph structure.
+I urge a five-part internal paragraph structure.
 A sufficient body paragraph needs at least five sentences.
 Each paragraph must include five specific elements in sequence:

 A topic sentence is a thesis statement for your paragraph.
 It provides the specific argument the rest of the paragraph will prove.
 Because your topic sentence is so focused, it requires some elaboration, so your second sentence needs to expand on the first.